cronwel/codenculture/README.md

-# Code N Culture App
+# Code//Cult App

-This is an interactive photo gallery that displays program-related meme's.
+This is a functional photo gallery with user login, that displays program-related meme's.

+This app was built with HTML, CSS, JavaScript.

+A jQuery plug-in was used for the carousel effect on clicked images.

+Enjoy!